What is a Top Performer?

 Job markets are in constant flux.
-Unemployment rates mirror the rise and fall of companies and industries.
-Companies prosper for a while, but eventually lose their luster when new competitors burst on the scene and become the hot place to work.
+Unemployment rates rise and fall.
+Organizations prosper for a while, but eventually lose their luster when new competitors burst on the scene and become the hot place to work.
 Employers are always locked in competition with each other for the best people.
 Job descriptions evolve to fit business needs, and job skills can go from unknown to red-hot to passé in just a few years' time.
 (We do post periodic updates on the Washington DC job association and nonprofit job market.)

 Top performers constantly rearrange themselves within job markets.
 They do not share a uniform set of attributes, want the same things, thrive in the same work environments, or read the same job postings.
 Just because you hired someone great 5 years ago does not mean you will attract someone equally successful now.
 The skills that led to success in a job 5 years ago may be completely irrelevant today.
 As Heraclitus said 2,500 years ago, "No man ever steps in the same river twice, for it's not the same river and he's not the same man."